Incident Responder Overview

 The main responsibility of the Incident Responder is to use computer forensic tools to examine and analyze electronic media in suspected computer hacking cases.
 They then document the findings in an easy to read format.
 Since many computer related terms can be very technical, it is necessary to write the reports in words that can be understood by everyone.
 The reports could end up being used as evidence.
 Incident Responder’s may also be called to testify in court as a fact or expert witness.
 They also work with outside departments to develop incident remediation solutions.
 Excellent customer service and management skills are necessary, as helping individuals and the organization in a time of need can be a stressful situation.

 How to become a(n) Incident Responder

-Incident Response is one of the fastest growing careers in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Incident Response is one of the fastest growing careers in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Incident Response and Network Fornesics provides everything you need to kick start your career in IR!